ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

 We now describe our strategy for defining the individual mortality hazard :math:`\text{mr}(i)`, taking an individual's LBWSG category into account.
-For the modelled causes (green and salmon) we will use the cause-state-dependent excess morality rates (EMRs) instead of the CSMR, which is the average EMR over all cause states (including the "without condition" state).
+For the modelled causes (green and salmon) we will use the excess morality rates (EMRs) instead of the CSMR.
+The EMR is cause-state dependent while the CSMR is the average EMR over all cause states (including the "without condition" state).
 For example, the excess mortality rates for a two-state cause (with condition / without condition) would be:

    - mortality rate due to cause if the person does NOT have the condition: EMR=0
    - mortality rate due to cause if the person HAS the condition: EMR of the condition (with EMR > CSMR)